Been reading about Akbar the Great.Couldn’t stop myself from share some interesting reads written about his life and reign.

 He never thought himself of being an invader.Had his first wife a Rajput Princess(Hira bahi and not Jodha bai), and his son from Her as Salim(Salim’s wife was Jodha) as the next Moghul Emperor.

-Akbar was the first ruler to have banned the Sati Pratha in his Empire.He built Fateh Pur sikri in Honour of sufi, Salim Chisti, and for the love of his wife,which apparently he could never recieve.
+Akbar was the first ruler to have banned Sati Pratha .He built Fateh Pur sikri in Honour of sufi, Salim Chisti, and for the love of his wife,which apparently he could never receive.

 He used to lead from Front in War and peace.Though did not know how to read or write, but was always surrounded in the company of learned men.In his court he would listen to debates and religious discussions coming from Muslim scholars,Christen missionaries both Catholic and protestant,Jews,Zoroastrians and offcourse from Hindu learned lot.

-He realised unlike his great grandson that in order to rule and have a long dynasty you needed to win the hearts of his people,especially majority community,therefore had Jazia banned as well as religious tax on Hindu pilgrimage sites taken off, in his Empire.
+He realized that unlike his great grandson that in order to rule and have a long dynasty you needed to win the hearts of his people,especially majority community,therefore had Jazia banned as well as religious tax on Hindu pilgrimage sites taken off, in his Empire.